US election: Walz attacks Trump at Philadelphia rally – DW – 08/07/2024

 US election: Walz attacks Trump at Philadelphia rallyAugust 7, 2024

-US Vice President Kamala Harris and her newly announced vice presidential running mate, Minnesota Governor Tim Walz, came out swinging against former President Donald Trump and his running mate during their first joint campaign appearance on Tuesday.
+US presidential hopeful Kamala Harris and her newly announced running mate, Minnesota Governor Tim Walz, came out swinging against former President Donald Trump and his running mate during their first joint campaign appearance on Tuesday.

 "Donald Trump — he sees the world differently," Walz told the audience in the 10,000-capacity arena in Philadelphia, the largest city in the state of Pennsylvania.
-"He doesn't know the first thing about service because he's too busy serving himself," Walz added.
+"He doesn't know the first thing about service because he's too busy serving himself," he said.

 The governor used the rally to introduce himself, recounting his childhood working on a farm in Nebraska, his military service, and his time in Congress.